Insights into soil-borne pathogens: characterization of Swedish Rhizoctonia solani strains and xylem adaptations of Verticillium dahliae

 Shirley Marcou (PhD researcher and assistant)

-Next to my tasks as the professor’s assistant, I conduct research on the soil-borne pathogens Rhizoctonia solani and Verticillium dahliae.
-My first research project involves the isolation and characterisation at anastomosis group-level of over 200 Swedish R. solani isolates from various crops including carrot.
-The second focus is on the fungal wilt pathogen Verticillium dahliae, known for causing stunted growth and wilt symptoms in more than 200 plant species, including sweet pepper.
-V. dahliae can persist in soil for extended periods and invades the plant’s xylem, a nutritionally poor environment.
-To thrive in this niche, vascular pathogens must have developed mechanisms to enhance the nutrient levels in the xylem.
-In our research project, we employ a unique approach combining biochemical, ecophysiological, molecular, and microscopy techniques to gain novel insights into the behaviour of V. dahliae within the nutrient-poor xylem.
+In parallel, I am pursuing my PhD research on the soil-borne pathogens Rhizoctonia solani and Verticillium dahliae.
+The first part of my doctoral work involves the isolation and anastomosis group-level characterisation of over 200 Swedish R. solani isolates collected from various crops, including carrot.
+The second part focuses on Verticillium dahliae, a vascular wilt pathogen infecting more than 200 plant species, including sweet pepper, and known to cause stunted growth and wilt symptoms.
+V. dahliae can persist in soil for extended periods and colonises the plant’s xylem - a nutritionally poor environment.
+To thrive in this niche, vascular pathogens are believed to have developed mechanisms to increase nutrient availability within the xylem.
+To investigate these mechanisms, I apply a combination of biochemical, ecophysiological, molecular, and microscopy techniques to gain novel insights into the behaviour and adaptation of V. dahliae in planta.